alohawild/Call-of-Cthulhu-Writing-Public/README.md

 In this adventure the in the 1890s in England the players meet Sherlock Holmes!
 It is difficult adventure to play as it is hard to work out the action sequences.
 I redid the action to make it more clear and logical to me. ] Anyone with the original set could use my notes to play with Savage Worlds and Call of Cthlhu.

+When an Unexpected Card Is Drawn

+This is an original work from me set in the 80's that recalls my days learning software development in Michigan, USA.
+I have recreated some of the old systems and ways we use to do things back then.
+This is a fun Savaga Worlds and Agents of Oblivion fan work that I put together for my own campaign.
+It would easily convert to any of the horror systems.
+Enjoy!